Bartvds/vagrant-start-lazy/README.md

-# vagrant-node-lazy
+# vagrant-start-lazy

-> Files to quickly add a Vagrantfile and some Chef cookbooks to node.js related projects
+> Files to quickly add a Vagrantfile and some Chef cookbooks to basic projects

 This is my beginner-level stash for the [Vagrant](http://www.vagrantup.com) files I start to copy from project to project.s